 Another cool framework we used is called ‘sun & planets’.
 In the middle you put your main job, in my case working for the brandgym to craft inspiring brand strategy stories that create clarity from chaos.
 This is your core business, if you like.
 The three planets are then other activities that use your core core capabilities and feed back to them, enriching the core.
 For example, in my case (below) I love my pro-bono work mentoring social entrepreneurs on brand strategy, working with a brilliant organisation called Expert Impact.
 I get to use my strategy skills for a good cause.
 And the experience has taught me me a lot about how to make our brand strategy tools and frameworks effective for social enterprises.
 I also invest in start-up brands I believe in, such as the sourdough pizza restautant group, Three Joes.

 In conclusion, we found working on personal purpose to be inspiring and energising and something worth doing, especially if you’re in the 80% of leaders that don’t have one!
 It is especially powerful when you work on linking company brand and personal brand purpose.

-We explore purpose in depth on our brandgym Mastering Brand Growth program.
-You can also check out the other posts below:
+You can also check out the other posts on personal purpose below: